daces-group/daces-group.github.io/README.md

 Here are some subject areas we devote our attention to:
 * Creating and Auditing Trustworthy Statistics and Machine Learning:
+    * Attack Models for Data Privacy and Security
-    * Data Privacy and Security
+    * Solution Models for Data Privacy and Security
     * Trust in Data Models and Curation Mechanisms
 * Machine Learning on Structured Data and Outcomes
     * Relational Learning on Graphs